-The following Management's Discussion and Analysis should be read in conjunction with STRATTEC SECURITY CORPORATION's accompanying Condensed Consolidated Financial Statements and Notes thereto and its 2007 Annual Report.
+The following Management's Discussion and Analysis should be read in conjunction with STRATTEC SECURITY CORPORATION's accompanying Condensed Consolidated Financial Statements and Notes thereto and its 2008 Annual Report which was filed with the Securities and Exchange Commission as an exhibit to our Form 10-K on August 29, 2008.
 Unless otherwise indicated, all references to years refer to fiscal years.